cncf/toc/operations/onboarding.md

 ### Inactivity of a TOC member

 If, for any reason, a TOC member is continuously absent without notice, see 6(f)iii, their voting privileges are *suspended* until such time as their consecutive attendance at two meetings.
 Due to the nature of our work, the inability of a TOC member to cast an *informed* vote (as occurs by meeting attendance *and* involvement in regular engagement as detailed above) penalizes the entire TOC's ability to regularly achieve quorum.
 If after the 4th absence the TOC is not notified, the TOC Chair with support of CNCF Staff will make an attempt to address the absence with the TOC member.

+If a TOC member is unable to fulfill the committed work and is unable to support due diligence to TOC internal review, that TOC member will be considered inactive, and the TOC Chair, with support of CNCF Staff will attempt to address the lack of progress with the TOC member.

+##### Removal

-If the Chair and Staff are unsuccessful, the Chair will bring the issue of absence to TOC vote in accordance with z6(f)ii at the next private meeting and provide notice to the Governing Board of the outcome.
+If the Chair and Staff are unsuccessful, the Chair will bring the issue of absence or lack of progress to TOC vote in accordance with 6(f)ii at the next private meeting and provide notice to the Governing Board of the outcome.

+#### Stepping down

 If, for whatever reason, a TOC member feels they cannot sustain the commitment required of the role, they may proactively notify the TOC Chair or CNCF Staff of their decision to step down.
 While uncommon, this is entirely reasonable to occur, particularly as lives and careers grow and shift.
 We thank each TOC member for their time of service to the community, however long or brief it may be.